Is my child very sick?

 - go to an after-hours medical centre

-- dial 111 for urgent medical help
+- dial 111 within New Zealand (use the appropriate emergency number in other countries) for urgent medical help

 You should stay calm and explain why you are worried about your child.
 Ask for your child to be seen by a doctor.